 The programme has two specialisations - Mathematics and Numerical Analysis.
 A vast variety of courses in all mathematical disciplines - pure and applied mathematics, numerical analysis and mathematical statistics - are available within the programme.

-The programme was recently evaluated by a panel of mathematicians appointed by The Swedish Higher Education Authority (Universitetskanslersämbetet) and was ranked ‘Of highest quality’. (http://english.uk-ambetet.se/).
+The programme has been evaluated by a panel of mathematicians appointed by The Swedish Higher Education Authority (Universitetskanslersämbetet) and was ranked ‘Of highest quality’. (http://english.uk-ambetet.se/).

 After graduating from this programme you are qualified to enter a PhD programme in mathematics.
 You will also have sufficient skills in applying mathematics to seek employment in industry, with government agencies and in other organisations working with mathematical problems.